Ogle County, Illinois: Politics

 Along with its neighbor Lee County, Ogle County is one of the most consistently Republican counties in the nation when it comes to presidential elections.
 Except for the 1912 election when the GOP was divided between Progressive nominee Theodore Roosevelt and incumbent president William Howard Taft, Ogle County has voted Republican in every Presidential election since the Republican Party first participated in 1856.
 No Democratic candidate has ever won the county, which favored the Whig Party before the Republican Party was formed.

 Historically, Republicans have easily carried the county in statewide and national Democratic landslides.
-Franklin D. Roosevelt never garnered more than 39 percent of the county's vote in either of his four runs for president, and Barry Goldwater won over 60 percent here in 1964–almost identical to Lyndon Johnson's winning margin statewide.
+Franklin D. Roosevelt never garnered more than 39 percent of the county's vote in any of his four runs for president, and Barry Goldwater won over 60 percent here in 1964–almost identical to Lyndon Johnson's winning margin statewide.
 Illinois' own Barack Obama is the only Democrat to ever win at least 40 percent of the county's vote.

-The county is part of Illinois's 16th congressional district. represented by Republican Adam Kinzinger.
+The county is part of Illinois's 16th congressional district. represented by Republican Darin LaHood.